TakumaKawahara/GAN-MNIST/README.md

 on the other hand my solution use "tf.add(tf.matmul(input, weight), biases)".

 In this solution, we need to use tf.get_variable('name', initializer), not tf.Variable().
-If we use tf.
-Variable, we get multiple weight and biases as below.
+If we use tf.Variable, we get multiple weight and biases as below.

 ```
  <tf.Variable 'discriminator/Variable:0' shape=(784, 128) dtype=float32_ref>,